Full profile

 Evidence, honestly graded

 Multiple small human trials report changes in subjective calm and attention, often studied alongside caffeine.
 Effect sizes are modest and study designs vary.
-The strongest, most consistent signal is for acute attention and choice-reaction-time measures — not a broad, all-day calm-focus claim — and positive results cluster around the 200 mg dose specifically.
+The strongest, most consistent signal is for acute attention and choice-reaction-time measures — not a broad, all-day calm-focus claim — with positive trials clustering in the 100–250 mg acute-dose range used in the cited studies.

 See the full grading rubric — study type, replication, population match, and dose adequacy — in The Evidence Standard.